 Now, the confusing question in section-1 is about the citizenship status of the student employee.

 Any student working on an F-1 visa should select “An alien authorized to work until” when completing this Section 1.
-And should enter the CPT employment end date from the employment authorization section of their Form I-20 in Section 1 as the date employment authorization expires.
-This date is often called the “Program End Date,” and can be found on the work authorization (Form I-20).
+These students should enter the CPT employment end date from the employment authorization section of their Form I-20 in Section 1 as the date employment authorization expires.

 Foreign students who are in F-1 nonimmigrant status and wish to participate in OPT must obtain an Employment Authorization Document (EAD) from USCIS before they are authorized to work.
 The student cannot begin employment until the date indicated on this EAD.